Oldschoolwoman/test/README.md

 <ol>
 <li>In the <b>Project</b> tool window, select a project file or folder, or open a file in the editor.</li>
 <li>From the main menu, select <b>VCS | Local History | Put Label</b>.
 Alternatively, you can invoke this same command from the shortcut menu of the selection.
 If you prefer using hotkeys, press <i>Alt+Back Quote</i> to display <b>VCS Operations</b> quick list, then select <b>Put Label</b>.</li>
 <li>In the Put Label dialog box, type the label name.
 It is recommended to enter some meaningful unique name to distinguish the current version.
-You can use standard characters or wildcards.</li>
+You can use standard characters and wildcards.</li>
 <li>Click <b>OK</b> to assign the label and close the dialog.</li>
 </ol>
 <p></p>